quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Mapping of application data to streams is application-specific and described for HTTP/3 in {{QUIC-HTTP}}.
-There are a few general principles to apply when designing an application's use of streams.
+There are a few general principles to apply when designing an application's use of streams:

 - A single stream provides ordering.
 If the application requires certain data to be received in order, that data should be sent on the same stream.